palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

-# Spring Boot: Client- and server code generation using openapi 3 specs
+# Spring Boot: Client- and server code generation using Openapi 3 Specs

 REST APIs are ubiquitous in today's world ranging from payments, communication and banking.
 Developers can plug-in virtually any specialist service they require for their applications.

 So it comes as no suprpise that we at Palo IT are frequently developing APIs for our customers and integrating external APIs with our backend applications.
 Both, our own APIs and external ones, can become rather big and extensive, making it time consuming to write them all by hand.
-Luckily, there are some nifty techniques to make our lives as developers easier and avoid writing repetitive code.
+Luckily, there are some nifty techniques to make our lifes as developers easier and avoid writing repetitive code.

 Enter OpenApi 3 specs and code generation!

 Imagine someone needs to access our freshly developed API.
 In the past we would share our endpoint definitions using a non-standardized way such as Excel sheets.
 The consumers of our API would have to implement a client within their application.
-With large APIs this can take quite a while.
+With large APIs, this can take quite a while.
 In order to not re-invent the wheel everytime, the openapi spec was created.
 It enables us to define our REST API contract in a standardized format and easily share it with others.

 Thus, an ecosystem of editors and code generation tools were created around the openapi specification of which the latest version is 3.1 at the time of writing.
 These tools allow us to create API documentation and generate both clients and servers for a vast multitude of programming languages and frameworks.
-This article will focus on utilizing code generation with the popular Java framework spring boot which is used in a few of our projects.
+This article will focus on utilizing code generation with the popular Java [Spring Boot framework](https://spring.io/projects/spring-boot) which is used in a few of our projects.

 ## Definitions

-Before we jump into the code, some definitions have to be established to fully understand the terms.
+Before we jump into the code, some definitions have to be established to fully understand all the terms.

 ### Openapi specification

 The following is a short explanation of what an openapi specification is.
-In short, it is an open application programming interface description format and enables us to easily share definitions of a REST API.
+In short, it is an open API description format and enables us to easily share definitions of a REST API.

 > The [OpenAPI Specification](https://swagger.io/specification/) (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows